MarkusJx/datagen/README.md

 Simply grab a [binary built during a workflow run](https://github.com/MarkusJx/datagen/actions/workflows/build.yml?query=branch%3Amain) or build it yourself using `cargo build -p cli --release`.

+### Command-line interface

+`datagen` provides a command-line interface either written in Rust or TypeScript.

+#### Rust CLI

+The Rust CLI is the main CLI and is the most feature-rich CLI.
+It is also the fastest CLI.

+##### Installation

+You can download a binary from the [releases page](https://github.com/MarkusJx/datagen/releases) or build it yourself using `cargo build -p cli --release`.
+The node CLI can be installed using `npm install -g @datagen/cli`.

 ### Quick start

 Create a file called `schema.json` with the following content: